U.S. Immigration, Explained

 Before you begin your immigration journey, you’ll need to understand what the process involves.
 To permanently move to the United States you must meet certain requirements, pay government fees, and have your application approved by the U.S. government.
 That can be complicated and expensive, so it’s important to know what lies ahead.

 To immigrate to the United States means to relocate permanently by obtaining a green card (officially known as an “immigrant visa” or “lawful permanent residence”).
-A green card allows unrestricted employment, and can be renewed indefinitely.
+A green card allows unrestricted employment and can be renewed indefinitely.
 It also provides a pathway to U.S. citizenship.

 Not everyone is eligible for a green card, and applying for one can be expensive and time-consuming.
 Many people instead use temporary visas to visit, work, or study in the United States.
 Such visas (officially called “nonimmigrant visas”) are often renewable and good for multiple visits, which might allow you to live in the United States for several years.

 This guide focuses on the options for permanent immigration.
 Remember, though, that many people start out on temporary visas (such as F-1 or J-1 student visas) before going on to gain green cards.
 If you don’t currently qualify for an immigrant visa, think about whether a temporary visa might help you achieve your goals.
+Boundless + RapidVisa can help you complete your student or exchange visa application, prepare for your visa interview, and answer any immigration questions you may have.
+Learn more about what we do to help.

 To immigrate to the United States, you’ll need to figure out which type of green card you’re eligible for.
 You’ll likely only be able to immigrate if you qualify for one of the following.